Lebanon (MNN) — The Arab Baptist Theological Seminary is holding its annual international Middle East Consultation next week.

 The Consultation, held in Beirut, Lebanon, is bi-lingual with about half of the speakers presenting in English, and the other half in Arabic.
-Translation is provided and the consultation is open to anyone who desires to live out the Gospel message respectfully with Muslims.
+Translation is provided and the consultation is open to anyone who desires to live out the Gospel message respectfully among Muslims.

 “It’s a really good event for followers of Christ from all over the world to gather together and speak about issues that are really important in our world today, and explore ways that the Church can have a more impactful and fruitful life in our Muslim settings– both in the so-called Muslim world, but also in Western societies where Muslim communities are increasingly present,” ABTS’s Martin Accad explains.